 I went there to drop off some leaflets for the Aniridia Network, but I also had the opportunity to talk to my good friends Jessica Beal from London Vision South East and Sue Ricketts from the Nystagmus Network.
 And I enjoyed talking to representatives from Seable Holidays, Metro Blind Sport & MACS (Microphthalmia, Anophthalmia & Coloboma Support), so I wanted to give them a quick mention as well.

-I also went to one of the access events held by St Paul’s Cathedral, one of many venues marking the occasion with special activities.
+I also went to one of the access events held by St Paul’s Cathedral, one of many venues marking Disabled Access Day with special activities.
 In this case, I went on a touch tour of the cathedral, which was amazing.
 I’ve never been in there before, so I really enjoyed looking around the stunning interior and finding out about the history of the building, thanks to our wonderfully friendly and knowledgeable guide.

 It’s absolutely beautiful, and the fact that we could get up close and feel things made it all the better.
 The major features we got to explore included the Great West Door and the Chapel of the Order of St Michael & St George, along with statues and memorials for Lord Leighton, the Duke of Wellington, General Gordon, the Viscounts Melbourne and John Donne, and we finished with the statue of Henry Moore’s Mother & Child.
 And along the way we were encouraged to examine the finer details of the walls, doors, pillars, floors, curtains and gates, and we stood under the impressive dome of course.